vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        variable in your container that runs

        in the contaniner on 127.0.0.1 normally.
-   * - \-\-env AIRFLOWPORT
-     - Apache Airflow runs in your container on this assigned

-       port.
    * - -v
      - This stands for **volume mapping**.
 It maps a local folder